Situational Judgment Test Workshop: Preparing for the "Unpreparable"

 Rather than focus on “tips and tricks,” this workshop teaches students how to approach these assessments and build the skills to make consequential decisions that reflect their moral compass and ability to manage conflict.
 This approach provides students with the confidence to attack any type of situational judgment test they may encounter in their application process.

-Students who attended the workshop reported significant gains in their understanding of SJTs and confidence in approaching these assessments.
+Students who attended the workshop reported significant gains in their understanding of SJTs and confidence in approaching these assessments, as well as their confidence in applying to health professional programs that require SJTs.
+They also said they would encourage their peers to complete the workshop.